 So exciting!
-Prince Harry and his new fiancée Meghan Markle's wedding will be in May at St. George's Chapel in Windsor Castle, but what many fans are dying to know is if one very special guest, his grandmother, Queen Elizabeth, will be in attendance.
+Prince Harry and Meghan Markle's wedding is happening today at St. George's Chapel today in Windsor Castle, but what many fans are dying to know is if one very special guest, his grandmother, Queen Elizabeth, is in attendance.

-Even though there were rumors swirling that she wouldn't be present for the red-headed royal's upcoming nuptials, Kensington Palace's latest announcement suggests that she may be in attendance.
-"Her Majesty the Queen has granted permission for the wedding to take place at the Chapel," the statement read on Tuesday, Nov.
-28. People has also reported that the Queen will be there.
+Even though there were rumors swirling that she wouldn't be present for the red-headed royal's nuptials, she's there in her stunning lime green ensemble!
+She's also accompanied by her husband, Prince Philip.
+It was also previously confirmed by Kensington Palace that she'd be in attendance.
+"Her Majesty the Queen has granted permission for the wedding to take place at the Chapel," the statement read a day after their engagement.

 (Photo Credit: Getty Images)